- Froyle, which consists of the two villages of Upper & Lower Froyle, is situated in the North-East corner of Hampshire, some 50 miles from London.

 - In Maps you can find location maps for Froyle, the Village Hall and local footpaths, as well as access to aerial photographs of Upper and Lower Froyle in Virtual Froyle.

-- The Froyle Gardening Club (Local Organisations) has its own pages, with details of Club activities, membership and Show results where available.
-Updates with 2014 schedule.
+- The Froyle Gardening Club has its own pages, with details of Club activities, membership and Show details and results to date.

 - Froyle Fête (Local Organisations) now has its own website.

-- Follow Froyle Village Hall (Local Organisations) to its dedicated web site.
+- Follow Froyle Village Hall to its dedicated web site.

 - St Marys Church notes will keep you up to date with the Church in Upper Froyle.